Gordonby/Snippets/Bicep/apim/readme.md

 ### Prep your parameter defaults (or parameter file)

 All parameter values should be reviewed and tweaked for your environment.

-Your DNS name and SSL certificate are the ones that need a little more planning.
+Your DNS parameters will need to be updated in your DNS system (usually Azure Private DNS Zones), after APIM deployment to the private IP assigned to APIM..

 ### Running the bicep file